mlochbaum/BQN/doc/array.md

 Summarizing, the values needed to define an array are its rank (the number of axes), its shape (the number of positions along each axis), and the value of each element (that is, at each combination of positions).
 Two arrays [match](match.md) when all these values match.

-If the rank is considered to be part of the shape, as it is when the shape is a BQN list, then the array is defined by its shape and element list—from [deshape](reshape.md).
+If the rank is considered to be part of the shape, as it is when the shape is a BQN list, then the array is defined by its shape, and element list as returned by [deshape](reshape.md).

 Here's a somewhat informal mathematical take.
 Given a set of possible element values `T`, a *list* of `T` of length `l` is a map from natural numbers less than `l` to `T`.
 An array is a rank `r`, along with a list `s` of natural numbers of length `r`, and a map from lists of natural numbers `i` that satisfy `i(j) < s(j)` for all natural numbers `j<r` to BQN values.
 Arrays are an inductive type, so that an array can only be defined using elements that already exist.
-As a result an array's elements are always values of lesser complexity and selecting one element of an array, then an element of that element, and so on, must eventually reach a non-array.
+As a result, an array's elements are always values of lesser complexity than it: selecting one element of an array, then an element of that element, and so on, must eventually reach a non-array.

 ## Why arrays?